rsmeral/pat/README.md

 The simplest query which prints events that occurred in all services in the last week for the user `rsmeral` in plain text format, grouped by person and date:

-    `pat rsmeral`
+    pat rsmeral

-Query for events in the `jboss_jira` in the last 2 weeks, bypassing cache, formatting as JSON, without grouping, with all details for users rsmeral and okiss:
+Query for events in the `jboss_jira` in the last 2 weeks, bypassing cache, formatting as JSON, without grouping, with all details for users `rsmeral` and `okiss`:

-    `pat -s jboss_jira -d 14 -f -r json -g "" -v rsmeral okiss`
+    pat -s jboss_jira -d 14 -f -r json -g "" -v rsmeral okiss

 ## Configuration